God and Messes (Judges 3:7-31)

 In this chapter, we have the stories of 3 of the 12 judges in this book.
 If I didn't know better, I'd think that we were about to be bored.
 Why?
 Because almost all of the stories of the judges fit into a formula or structure with six parts.
 2 of the 3 judges in today's story fit that pattern perfectly.
 The pattern goes like this:

 For a minute it looks like we're going to be reading a bunch of formulaic stories.
-It's a little like going to an art gallery and looking at a bunch of paintings that came from paint-by-number kits.
+It's like going to an art gallery and seeing paintings from paint-by-number kits.
 If that's what you think, then we're set up for a surprise.
 The first two stories follow the formula to a T, yet there's nothing boring about them at all.

 Outsiders